advancedfx/afx-blender-scripts/advancedfx/readme.txt

 1.9.2 (2020-01-03T10:31Z):
 - Added option for model instancing (faster), enabled by default.
-- Test with Blender Source Tools 3.0.3.
+- Tested with Blender Source Tools 3.0.3.
-- Test with Blender Source Tools 2.81a.
+- Tested with Blender 2.81a.

 1.8.0 (2019-08-30T06:28Z):
 - Added option "Remove useless meshes" (Removes Physics and smd_bone_vis for faster workflow.) (by Devostated).